Chart Color Schemes

 Riverton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Riverton's educational attainment is notably high, with 43.4% of residents aged 15+ holding university qualifications, surpassing both WA's 27.9% and the SA4 region's 29.9%.
+Riverton's educational attainment exceeds broader standards, with 43.4% of residents aged 15+ possessing university qualifications, compared to WA's 27.9% and the SA4 region's 29.9%.
+This notable advantage positions Riverton favourably for knowledge-based prospects.
 Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications (12.6%) and graduate diplomas (3.1%).
-Vocational pathways account for 24.4%, with advanced diplomas at 10.2% and certificates at 14.2%.
-Educational participation is high, with 34.8% of residents currently enrolled in formal education.
+Vocational pathways account for 24.4% of qualifications among those aged 15+, with advanced diplomas at 10.2% and certificates at 14.2%.

 Frequently Asked Questions - Education